boltops-tools/lono/docs/docs.md

 {:.overview-stages}
 1. The first stage of lono is you crafting and writing the CloudFormation templates.
 Once you are ready then you generate the templates with `lono generate`.
 2. You then specify the desired parameters that you want the CloudFormation template to launch with.
 You do this with simple env-like params files.
 It's easy on the eye.
 3. Lono puts it all together and launches the stack for you!
-It takes what is normally complicated multiple step process and simpifies it down to a single command.
+It takes what is normally complicated multiple step process and simpifies it down to a single command: `lono cfn create`.

 Here is a overview of how lono works.